Skip to main content

 How Zone Logic Works

-• If a Task's Pickup OR Delivery location falls into a Zone, that Zone will be assigned to the Task
+• If a Task's Pickup or Delivery location falls within a Zone, that Zone will be assigned to the Task.

-• In order for a Task to be assigned to a Driver automatically, the Driver needs to be assigned to all Zones required by the Task - so if a Task belongs to 2 Zones, the Driver needs to cover both of them.
+• For a Driver to be auto-assigned such a Task, they must be assigned to all Zones the Task belongs to.
+So, if a Task is linked to two Zones, the Driver must cover both.

 To illustrate this: